COE Radiation Center: 201-894-3125

 The Coe Radiation Oncology Center at Englewood Hospital and Medical Center offers the cancer patient the benefits of state-of-the-art technology administered by experienced and highly skilled radiation oncology professionals in a personalized and caring environment.

-The Coe Center is committed to providing the most advanced treatment options.
+At the Coe Center for Radiation Oncology, patients receive tomorrow’s treatment options today.
 Through the use of the newest technology, the most effective care is provided with an emphasis on reducing side effects while delivering the highest dose necessary.

 The most advanced technology of radiotherapy, Intensity Modulated Radiation Therapy (IMRT), is available at the Coe Radiation Oncology Center.
 IMRT, a sophisticated form of planning and treatment, allows for improved direction and delivery of dose with better avoidance of normal critical tissues.

 To learn about Radiation Oncology Clinical Trials at Englewood Hospital, click here.